AdobeDocs/destination-sdk.en/help/audience-metadata-api.md

 **API endpoint**: `platform.adobe.io/data/core/activation/authoring/v1/audience-templates`

-This page lists all the API operations that you can perform using the `/authoring/v1/audience-templates` API endpoint.
+This page lists and describes all the API operations that you can perform using the `/authoring/v1/audience-templates` API endpoint.
 For a description of when to use this endpoint, read [audience management management](/help/audience-metadata-management.md).

 ## Getting started with audience templates API operations